EverGarde/Geist/README.md

 # Geist
-Geist A experimental framework built for learning.
+Geist an experimental framework built for learning.